 Remote Desktop Services High Availability Challenges

-As more organizations begin to adopt Desktop Virtualization in Windows Server 2012 R2, users are becoming increasingly dependent on Remote Desktop Services to securely access corporate resources from virtually anywhere while they stay productive when they are away from the office.
+As more organizations begin to adopt Desktop Virtualization in Windows Server 2012 R2 and later versions, users are becoming increasingly dependent on Remote Desktop Services to securely access corporate resources from virtually anywhere while they stay productive when they are away from the office.
 To ensure the highest levels of availability, system engineers should identify and eliminate any potential single points of failure in the solution.

 Remote Desktop Services Role Highly Available

 Microsoft Remote Desktop Services – High Availability.
 (Image Source: Microsoft)

 1) Remote Desktop Session Host (RD Session Host)

 2) Remote Desktop Connection Broker (RD Connection Broker)

 3) Remote Desktop Virtualization Host (RD Virtualization Host)